tytydraco/yessleep/out/I_died_years_ago_but_my_body_wont_stop_killing.md

 "Good."

 The room was completely silent.
-The guards left.
 It was dark.
 I felt alone.

 Tester: "You're at a farmers market next Sunday morning.
 It's hot out.
 You're examining a display of homemade jams when you overhear an elderly woman asking the vendor about the difference between boysenberry and blackberry preserves.
 Ezekiel.